-Ground 3: The stay of the Governing Law and Gambling Act Claims were wrong because the Judge did not determine "fairness" or direct a trial on that issue
+Ground three was that the stay of the governing law and Gambling Act claims were wrong because the judge did not determine "fairness" or direct a trial on that issue.

-Where there is a dispute as to the existence or effectiveness of an arbitration agreement for the purposes of a s.9 Arbitration Act 1996 stay application, the English courts have identified four courses of action: (i) decide that an arbitration agreement exists in a "summary fashion" on the basis of the written evidence and grant a stay; (ii) decide that an arbitration agreement does not exist on a summary basis and refuse a stay; (iii) order a trial where there are triable issues (e.g. complex disputes of fact); or (iv) let the arbitral tribunal determine the matter.16
+Where there is a dispute as to the existence or effectiveness of an arbitration agreement for the purposes of a section 9 Arbitration Act 1996 stay application, the English courts have identified four courses of action.
+They can:

+- decide that an arbitration agreement exists in a "summary fashion" based on the written evidence and grant a stay; - decide that an arbitration agreement does not exist on a summary basis and refuse a stay; - order a trial where there are triable issues (eg, complex disputes of fact); or - let the arbitral tribunal determine the matter.
+(15)